Technology-Notes/Distributed-Systems-Complete/README.md

 ### Intro to AWS lambda

-> AWS lambda that is called everytime it is needded make the network serverless.
+> AWS lambda that is called every time it is needed make the network serverless.
 It runs code only according to the response of the user and automatically manages the resources.

-> It is used as a backe-end service where computing resources are automatically triggered based on custom request.
+> It is used as a back-end service where computing resources are automatically triggered based on custom request.

-> **Following image shows the sucessfull deployment of AWS Lambda.**
+> **Following image shows the successfull deployment of AWS Lambda.**
 ![](https://raw.githubusercontent.com/agsrc/dist-sys-practice/master/images/AWS_lambda.PNG)

 ##  Intro to Amazon API Gateway